drkthng/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 ---
-title: Here Comes New Ideas for Handling Page Build Errors!
+title: Page Build Errors on Jekyll?! - Solve them!
 desc: Page build errors are very common even for an experienced developer because there are many things that can go wrong with Jekyll or Github Pages.
 I have discussed a better way to deal with those errors here.
 author: sharathdt
 tags: Github-Pages Jekyll